 After years labelled a discretionary “soft skill”, two decades of scientific and business research has demonstrated the value of emotional intelligence.
 This white paper examines the science, practice and business impact of emotional intelligence in the workplace.

 "Emotions are flowing throughout your organisation and impacting every thought, behaviour and decision.
 Your choice is not whether they exist or not; your choice is whether you will be smart about them.” – David Caruso

-Smart use of emotions can improve our capacity to work well with others, engage with our jobs and lead in the 21st century.
-Welcome to a world of EQ (Emotional Intelligence Quotient) over IQ.
+Smart use of emotions can improve our capacity to work well with others, engage with our jobs, manage stress, handle conflict and make fast and effective decisions - essential skills in today’s fast-paced and increasingly disconnected world.

 Emotional intelligence, according to the World Economic Forum, is going to be one of the most useful leadership traits for 2020.
 As the world changes, our ability to handle ourselves and lead others becomes more and more valuable.